kylekatarnls/season/README.md

 ## Disable

-If you use Laravel but don't want neither to enable `Season` mixin globally nor to inject the service, you can remove it from auto-discovery using:
+If you use Laravel but don't want to enable `Season` mixin globally for `Carbon`, you can remove it from auto-discovery using:

 ```json
 "extra": {